-(iii) Public Access Options
+Public Access Options

 Where carefully planned to avoid damage to underlying archaeological deposits, managed paths can have a positive benefit on the long term management of a scheduled monument.
 Some elements of access works may require SMC, where the works cross a scheduled area.
 The Improving public access option (IPA) and associated capital items will be suitable for most scheduled monuments.
+However, the IPA option is not available in the 2024 AECS application round.

-5.2 Detrimental Options
+Detrimental Options